vuex-orm/vuex-orm/docs/getting-started.md

 ## Core Architecture

-Vuex ORM consists of following components.
+To setup Vuex ORM, you must first create following components.

+- Models
+- Modules
 - Database
-- Model
-- Module

 You usually first create models and modules, then register them to the database.
 Then install the database to the Vuex as a plugin.
-After that, you may use them as if it is as ordinally Vuex Modules.

-## Create Your Models
+## Create Models

-First, let's declare your models extending Vuex ORM `Model`.
-Here we assume that there are Post model and User model.
-Post model has a relationship with User – the post "belongs to" a user by `author` key.
+Models represent schema of the data which is going to be stored at Vuex Store.
+The schema would often be same as API response from the server, but it could be whatever you like.

+Models can also have relationships with other models like any other ORM library.
+For example, a post belongs to a user, or post has many comments.

+Let's declare models by extending Vuex ORM `Model`.

 ```js
 // User Model